clonalejandro/Blog/README.md

 If the port configured is 80 or 443 run like this:
 - ``sudo npm start``

-Create account in <b>your-url/signup</b> when you have created your account you set in the server config:
+Create account in <b>your-url/signup</b> when you have created your account you need to set in the server config:
 - ``"registerAllowed": false``

 You can create entries in <b>your-url/panel</b> and click in the top bubble whose icon is plus